-Create your own physical or virtual appliance with this open source software
+Create your own physical or virtual appliance with this free-to-use open source software

 This tutorial will take you through the installation and basic setup of a pfSense device.
 We will be using the scenario of a business with no on-premises servers, using cloud services or hosting for their IT requirements.

-How fast a processor you need, and how much memory, will depend on the number of rules, VPNs, and so on that you will have on your device, and the amount of data flowing through it.
-VPN performance, in particular, is dependent on how much processor power your endpoint has.
-Depending on the size and complexity of your local network layout, you may want a device with more than two network interfaces.
+VPN performance, particularly, is dependent on how much processor power your endpoint has, and depending on the size and complexity of your local network layout, you may want a device with more than two network interfaces.

 Purpose-built pfSense devices are available from many manufacturers, including the makers of pfSense themselves.
 However, you can also set it up on a virtual machine running on your choice of hypervisor, or build your own using a standard desktop PC or server.